Skip to main content

 点心 (Diǎnxīn) - Dim Sum

-Cantonese tradition of small bite-sized portions served in steamer baskets or small plates, typically enjoyed with tea (yum cha).
-Varieties include har gow (shrimp dumplings), siu mai (pork dumplings), char siu bao (BBQ pork buns), cheung fun (rice noodle rolls), and egg tarts.
-Originating in Guangdong teahouses, dim sum represents social dining culture.
-November 2025 sees modern dim sum restaurants elevating presentation while honoring traditions.
+The Cantonese tradition of small bite-sized plates served in steamer baskets and eaten with tea, a meal known as yum cha.
+Regulars order har gow (shrimp dumplings), siu mai (pork dumplings), char siu bao (BBQ pork buns), cheung fun (rice noodle rolls) and egg tarts.
+It grew out of Guangdong teahouses and remains a social, lingering kind of meal.
+These days plenty of restaurants dress up the presentation while keeping the classics intact.

 宫保鸡丁 (Gōngbǎo Jīdīng) - Kung Pao Chicken